o2Labs/static_auth_gem/README.md

 # StaticAuth

 This will attempt to secure your static generated files via github.
-You will need config vars setup:
+You will need to setup:

   - GITHUB_KEY
   - GITHUB_SECRET
+  - GITHUB_TEAM_ID (Used to make sure user is part of team)

 ## Installation